kdahal/05_05-use-actions-github-in-javascript-actions/README.md

 1. Confirm the `Hello Universe` workflow was triggered twice.
 1. Go to the `Pull requests` tab and view the contents of your pull requests.
 1. Confirm that the comment and a label were added.
+Not associated with original documentation.
+This is just the test conducted by me.